hyprwm/hyprland-wiki/content/configuring/naming-conventions.md

 | empty | Look for first empty workspace.
 Suffix with `m` to only look on current monitor, and/or `n` to find the _next_ available empty workspace (e.g., `emptynm`) | Wraps around if it lands past the last numerical workspace, 2147483647 |

 > [!WARNING]
-> For search selectors that accept an ID, a sign or `~` is required.
+> For query selectors that accept an ID, a sign or `~` is required.
-> `m3` would be interpreted as a workspace name, not a search selector, and would do nothing unless there were a workspace named "m3".
+> `m3` would be interpreted as a workspace name, not a query selector, and would do nothing unless there were a workspace named "m3".

 ### Direction